FleshyHunter/CineVillage/README.md

 - Admin Email: admin@gmail.com
 - Admin Password: admin

-- Manager / Staff Email: <To be created>
+- Manager / Staff Email: [TO BE CREATED BY ADMIN]
 - Manager / Staff Password: personnel

 (e) Launch App and navigate to the link in the output